-There is the potential for civil unrest throughout Uzbekistan but particularly in Andijan and the Ferghana Valley.
+There is the potential for civil unrest throughout Uzbekistan but particularly in Andijan and the eastern region of the Ferghana Valley.
 New Zealanders are advised to avoid all demonstrations, protests and rallies in Uzbekistan as they have the potential to turn violent.

 General travel advice

 It is a legal requirement to carry a form of identification with you at all times, as local police often carry out checks.
 We recommend you carry a photocopy of your passport and visa at all times.

 Uzbekistan has strict rules relating to the importation of prescription medication.
 Foreign nationals have been detained on arrival for possession of medicines that would not normally be problematic in other countries, including sleeping pills and codeine, or for failing to declare prescription medication on their customs declaration form.
 New Zealanders therefore are advised to check with the nearest Uzbek Embassy regarding the list of banned and restricted medications before travelling to Uzbekistan and to carry a doctor’s prescription for all medication on their person even if the medicine does not appear on the banned list.

 New Zealanders in Uzbekistan should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.